entu/ssg/README.md

     node entu-cms.js ./config.yaml

-### Site's build configuration
+### Build configuration

-Build configuration is set by Yaml file and its path must be first argument for entu-cms.js.
+Sites build process is configurable by Yaml file and its path must be first argument for entu-cms.js.
 Required parameters are:

 - __locales__
   List of locale folders to generate.
-You can put locale identificator to filename (like index_.en_.jade or index_.et_.yaml) for locale speciffic content.
+You can put locale identificator to filename (like index.en.jade or index.et.yaml) for locale speciffic content.
 - __source__
   Folder with source files (realtive to build config.yaml).
-Folders beginning with _ are ignored.
+Folders beginning with underscore are ignored.
 - __build__
   Folder to put generated HTML (realtive to build config.yaml).
 - __timeout__